egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 # Where's the Beef?

-The key thing here is to modifying the resolver's behavior so that it can do the faking of `DS` record of the parent zone, then keep faking after each zone cut, and keep faking all the way up to your very-own (fake) Root DNS.
+The key thing here is to modifythe resolver's behavior so that it can do the faking of `DS` record of the parent zone, then keep faking after each zone cut, and keep faking all the way up to your very-own (fake) Root DNS.
 That is about as concise as I can make it.

-Faking of the `DS` needs not to be a dynamic on-the-fly thing; you create the public/private key, insert the public key into the parent zone, and repeat for each zone name until you reach the root zone ... of your own.
+Faking of the `DS` needs not to be a dynamic on-the-fly thing; you create the public/private key, insert the public key into the parent zone, and repeat each zone name until you reach the root zone ... of your own.

 Can ISC Bind9 do all this?
 Yeah, it can.
-But I had spread the functionality of this concept of a private TLD over many separate processes of `named` daemon.
+But I have spread the functionality of this concept of a private TLD over many separate processes of `named` daemon.